 We, as humans, often like taking up challenges that test our limits.
 The idea of trying new things out of our comfort zone fascinates us.
 If you are someone who loves exploring the mountains and enjoys adventure sports you may consider going on a trek.
 The adrenaline rush that comes from experiencing trekking expeditions is incomparable to any other.

 The mountain range of the Himalayas does not have uniform weather.
 The climate is distinct in every part and changes throughout the year.
-The monsoon is the main factor that affects the weather of the Himalayas.
-The extreme temperature of the region during winters makes the trek harder.
+The monsoon is the main factor that affects the weather in the Himalayas.
+The extreme temperature of the region during winter makes the trek harder.

 However, winter treks test the mettle of the trekkers best.
-These treks push the trekkers to an extreme condition.
+These treks push the trekkers to extreme conditions.
 The view of snow-clad mountain ranges makes trekking through the bone-chilling temperature worth it.
-Treks during winters are not just journeys to summits, but a path to self-discovery.
+Treks during winter are not just journeys to summits, but a path to self-discovery.

 Preparing yourself for a winter trek in the Himalayas is very important.
 Making a meticulous packing list can save you a lot of time.
 It will make sure that you have everything you need during the trek.

 It is good to be prepared, and you can double-check with the trekking team before leaving your home that you have everything you need.
 A checklist also helps you while packing.
 You can include all the essentials you need on the trek in the list and can locate each at the right place.

 List of things to carry on a Trek